mattslay/FileBrowsa/readme.md

 ﻿# FileBrowsa

-A simple Windows GUI app to browse files in a folder.
-Supports command line parameters when launching the app so you can pass the initial starting folder, and a filter or filemask expression to apply to the file list.
-You can also launch the default app for any file by double-clicking on the filename.
+A simple Windows GUI app to browse files in a folder, much like Windows Explorer.

+**One big thing about this utility is that it supports command line parameters when launching the app so you can pass the initial starting folder, and a filter or filemask expression to apply to the file list.
+Also, uou can also launch the default Windows app to open any file by double-clicking on the filename.**

+ (Full disclosure, the starting point for this app was a project I found on Code Project written by Russell Mangel.
+Link in credits below.)

 Command line example:
 ```dos